CarnivoreInsaneRoss/WiseImp/README.md

 ### 💰 Market Access
 - Built-in access to [lostcity.markets](https://lostcity.markets) for buying and selling items.
-- Developed and maintained by **BigShot**, integrated into the WiseImp launcher for convenience.
+- Developed and maintained by **BigShot**, integrated into WiseImp for convenience.

 ### 🔄 Auto-Updater
 - Automatically checks for the latest version via GitHub.